 3. The Top Wellness Trends of 2017 — Cannabis is #3, which reflects the fact that most new cannabis users are using it for health instead of recreation.

 4. Re-Hashing History: The Story of Cannabis — This gives a great overview of the history of prohibition in the US.

-5. The 22 Most Enlightening Cannabis Studies from 2016 — Despite the challenges of researching cannabis, we learned a lot over the last century, here are 11 studies that made history.
+5. The Most Impactful Cannabis Studies Of All Time — Despite the challenges of researching cannabis, we learned a lot over the last century, here are 11 studies that made history.